GoogleCloudPlatform/anthos-samples/anthos-bm-apigee/README.md

 - [Terraform Module Information _(includes variables definitions)_](docs/variables.md)
 - [Quickstart guide](docs/quickstart.md):
   - The terraform script sets up the GCE VM environment.
-The output of the script prints out the commands to follow to install **Anthos on bare metal** in the provisioned GCE VM and to configure Apigee in the new Anthos on bare metal cluster..
+The output of the script prints out the commands to follow to install **Anthos on bare metal** in the provisioned GCE VM and to configure Apigee in the new Anthos on bare metal cluster.